 In fact, as the year progressed I did feel better – a little more confident, a little more relaxed.
 I had some successes with my more challenging classes and that was reassuring.
 The days grew longer and the sun shone.
 I became involved in the extra-curricular life of the school (going on D of E weekends, helping at the school disco, supporting my House in the swimming gala) and enjoyed that.
 By Easter I decided I needed at least to stay into my second year, and my second year was considerably easier than my first – for one thing, my new classes didn’t seem to try to ‘test’ me – as if they had heard from other pupils that I was OK.
 My self-belief grew as my experience built.

-I stayed in teaching for thirty years, working in six schools, moving to become second in English, Head of English, Head of Sixth Form, Deputy Head and then Head.
+I stayed in teaching for thirty years, working in six schools.
+I was internally promoted in my first school to a pastoral role, from which I learnt a huge amount, and then I moved to become second in English, then Head of English, Head of Sixth Form, Deputy Head and finally Head.
 I had a great career and loved all my jobs and all my schools – there were far more good days than difficult ones, and far more positive experiences than negative ones.
 But I still remember vividly how I felt in that first term, and how close I came to walking away from the profession at that early stage.

 So I would never be dismissive of teachers who have doubts that teaching is for them, or that they are cut out for the job, but I would advise this: